 How do you make a minor chord more interesting?
-By adding an additional note, and making it into a 7th chord.
+By adding a note, and making it into a 7th chord.
 In today’s article, we’re going to be discussing the magic of minor 7th chords.

 But, if you are just looking for a quick rundown: Minor 7 chords (min7 or -7) are minor triads with an added minor 7th interval (10 semitones above or two semitones below the root).
 They can also be built by adding a flattened 7th scale degree from the Major scale to a minor triad (1, ♭3, 5, ♭7).
 They can be used as substitutes for minor triads.